 There is no vaccine available for chikungunya.
 Follow insect protection precautions including wearing DEET insect repellant.

 Chikungunya is present in many regions throughout the world, including Africa, Asia, and Indian sub-continent.
 In 2013, the first Western Hemisphere chikungunya cases were identified in Saint Martin.
 Since then, chikungunya has become widespread throughout the Caribbean region.

 Leishmaniasis is caused by a protozoa parasite transmitted through the bite of various species of sandflies.
 There are several forms of the disease.
 Cutaneous leishmaniasis causes skin sores and ulcers.
 It is more common in parts of Central and South America and the Middle East.
 Visceral leishmaniasis affects internal organs such as the spleen and liver.
 It is more common in the Indian subcontinent and East Africa.

 Sandflies are most active from dusk to dawn.
 The best way to prevent leishmaniasis is to avoid going out during these hours.
 If you do, minimize exposed skin by wearing permethrin-treated long-sleeved clothing and pants.
 Apply DEET insect repellant to exposed skin.

-Japanese encephalitis (JE) is caused by a virus transmitted by infected mosquitoes.
-This disease, which can be fatal, is common throughout Asia and the western Pacific.
-Countries with high rates of infection include Bangladesh, Cambodia, China, Indonesia, Japan, Nepal, and Thailand.
+Japanese encephalitis (JE) which can be fatal, has high rates of infection in countries like Bangladesh, Cambodia, China, Indonesia, Japan, Nepal, and Thailand.

 Symptoms can range from mild flu-like illness to fever, headache, and vomiting.
 This infection can cause inflammation of the brain (encephalitis), which can lead to coma and paralysis.